0x1B05/english/kaoyan/content/writing.typ

 The student union of your university has assigned you to inform the international students about an upcoming singing contest.
 Write a notice in about 100 words.

-- Write your answer on the ANSWER SHEET.
+- Write your answer.
 - Do not use your own name in the notice.
-(10 points)

 ==== Join Our University's International Singing Contest!

 Dear International Students,

-We are excited to announce the upcoming International Singing Contest, organized by the Student Union, scheduled for October 10th, 2024.
-This event aims to celebrate musical talents across our diverse student body and foster cultural exchange through the universal language of music.
+#underline[_We are excited to announce the upcoming_] International Singing Contest, #underline[_organized by the Student Union, scheduled for October 10th, 2024._] This event aims to #underline[_*celebrate musical talents* across *our diverse student body* and *foster cultural exchange* through *the universal language of music*_].

-The contest will take place in the University Auditorium from 6:00 PM onwards.
-Participants will have the opportunity to showcase their vocal skills and represent their cultural heritage through song.
-Prizes will be awarded for the best performances, with categories including Best Solo, Best Duet, and Best Traditional Song.
+The contest will take place in the University Auditorium *from 6:00 PM onwards*.
+Participants will have the opportunity to showcase their vocal skills and *represent their cultural heritage* through song. #underline[Prizes will be awarded for the best performances, with categories including Best *Solo*, Best *Duet*, and Best Traditional Song.]

-To participate, please register by September 30th by emailing [studentunion\@email.com].
-Whether you are competing or cheering, this event promises to be a wonderful evening of entertainment and cultural celebration.
+To participate, please register by September 30th by emailing _studentunion\@email.com_. #underline[_Whether you are competing or cheering, this event promises to be a wonderful evening of entertainment and cultural celebration._]

 We look forward to your participation and to a night of memorable performances!